canonical/k8s-snap/docs/src/howto/install/charm.md

 ## Bootstrap the cluster

 Installing the k8s charm sets up all the parts required to run Kubernetes.
-One may watch it progress using juju status
+One may watch it progress using juju status:

 ```bash
 juju status --watch 1s